JoshuaDull/GitHub-Desktop/_episodes/04-github-pages.md

 ### Adding content with mardkdown

 Markdown is a simple syntax for editing web pages.
 It's limited in what it can do, but is easy to learn.
+- [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) is a helpful tutorial for leanring the functions of markdown using GitHub Pages.
-[Markdown Live Preview](https://markdownlivepreview.com/) let's your edit and preview markdown so you can see how the syntax changes the style.
+- [Markdown Live Preview](https://markdownlivepreview.com/) let's your edit and preview markdown so you can see how the syntax changes the style.
+- You can even add emojis: [Emoji Cheatsheet](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md)

 > ## Challenge: Working with Markdown
 > 1. Use the [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to add more styled text to your home-page:
 > - Add a header.
 > - Add a link to `google.com`.
 > 2. Add an image to your site.
-You can link to an image online or upload an image to your repository.
+You can use an image online or upload an image to your repository.
+> - Online Image: Find an image online, right-click on the image, and choose 'copy link address'.
+Paste this image link into the (parentheses).
+> - Local Image: Move an image into you local repo.
+Add '../image_name.png' to the parentheses (replace 'image_name' with the actual file name).
 > 3. Commit and push your changes to GitHub.
 View your site and see if it looks how you expected.
+> 4. If you have time, add more content to your site and practice more markdown.
 >
 {: .challenge}

 ### Using GitHub Pages themes

 GitHub provide some free themes we can apply to our site to add a more professional style.
-GitHub pages uses Jekyll to create themes and apply them to your site.
+GitHub pages uses [Jekyll](https://jekyllrb.com/) to create themes and apply them to your site.
 This adds more options for development, but users can still rely on the simplicity of Markdown for most of thier edits.

 * In the settings menu, we can scroll down to the section title 'GitHub Pages' and select 'Choose a Theme'.
 * Once we apply the theme, GitHub will create new config files in our repo.
-This will give us new options on the layout of out site.
+This will give us new options on the layout of our site.

 ### Creating a new page